 Tulsa Community College is accredited by the Higher Learning Commission, located at 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604, telephone (800) 621-7440, www.hlcommission.org.
-The College is a member of the American Association of Community Colleges and is also approved by the federal government to offer education under the Veterans and Social Security laws.
+The College is a member of the American Association of Community Colleges and is also approved by the federal government to offer education under the Social Security laws.
 Some programs at TCC receive accreditation approval from additional organizations or agencies.
 These programs are listed below.

 Tulsa Community College is authorized by the Oklahoma State Regents for Higher Education located at 655 Research Parkway, Suite 200, Oklahoma City, Oklahoma 73104, telephone (405) 225-9100, to offer certificate, associate in arts, associate in science, and associate in applied science programs.

 Tulsa Community College supports all accreditation processes for the purpose of program education and improvement in order to maximize student achievement.
 TCC recognizes that participation in the rigorous and detailed self-study activities necessary for accreditation assures quality programs that will reflect the preparation necessary for our graduates to successfully transition to the workplace.